django-inplaceedit/django-inplaceedit-bootstrap/README.rst

 .. image:: https://github.com/Yaco-Sistemas/django-inplaceedit/raw/master/video-frame.png
    :target: http://www.youtube.com/watch?v=_EjisXtMy_Y

-**Attention**: This demo is not a demo of this package, please use the testing project
+**Attention**: This demo is not a demo of this package, in this video there are not any inegration with bootstrap.
+Please to see a demo use the `testing django project <https://github.com/goinnn/django-inplaceedit-bootstrap/tree/master/testing/>`_.

 Installation
 ============